stitchdata/docs/_destinations/microsoft-azure.md

 # -------------------------- #
 #    Destination Details     #
 # -------------------------- #
-display_name: "Microsoft Azure"
+display_name: "Azure SQL Data Warehouse"
 type: "microsoft-azure"
-db-type: "azure"
+db-type: "mssql"
 pricing_tier: "standard" ## for Stitch
 status: "In development"
-description: |
+description: *summary
+port: 1433
 pricing_model: "Hourly" ## provider model
 free_option: "Free (plan & trial)"
 fully-managed: true
 pricing_notes: |
-  Microsoft Azure pricing is based on your compute and storage usage.
+  {{ destination.display_name }} pricing is based on your compute and storage usage.
 Compute usage is charged using an hourly rate, meaning you'll only be billed for the hours your data warehouse is active.
 Compute usage is billed in one hour increments.

   Storage charges include the size of your primary database and seven days of incremental snapshots.
 Microsoft Azure rounds charges to the nearest terabyte (TB).
-For example: If the data warehouse is 1.5 TB and you have 100 GB of snapshots, your bill will be fore 2 TB of data.
+For example: If the data warehouse is 1.5 TB and you have 100 GB of snapshots, your bill will be for 2 TB of data.

   Refer to [Microsoft's documentation](https://azure.microsoft.com/en-us/pricing/details/sql-data-warehouse/gen2/){:target="new"} for more info and examples.
 icon: /images/destinations/icons/microsoft-azure.svg